Jessica Granderson

 Lawrence Berkeley National Laboratory

-Dr. Jessica Granderson is a Staff Scientist and interim director of the Building Technology and Urban Systems Division at the Lawrence Berkeley National Laboratory.
+Dr. Jessica Granderson is a Senior Scientist and Director of the Building Technology and Urban Systems Division at the Lawrence Berkeley National Laboratory.
 She is a member of the Whole Building Systems Department.
 Dr. Granderson holds a PhD in Mechanical Engineering from UC Berkeley, and an AB in Mechanical Engineering from Harvard University.
 Her research focuses on energy management and information systems (EMIS), fault diagnostics and control, and advanced measurement and verification.
 She is the recipient of the 2015 Clean Energy Education and Empowerment (C3E) Award for Leadership in Research, and the 2020 Federal Laboratory Consortium Award for Excellence in Technology Transfer, and was a 2020 Women @ the Lab honoree.
 From 2021-2022 Dr. Granderson served as the Director for Building Technology at the White House Council on Environmental Quality.

 All Sessions by Jessica Granderson